OMERS Pension Plans

 Benefits earned on or after January 1, 2023 are subject to shared risk indexing, meaning that the level of inflation protection will depend on the SC’s annual assessment of the financial health of the OMERS Plan.

-6. Disability Pensions – A disability pension is available at any age to an active member who becomes totally disabled as defined by the Primary Plan.
+6. Disability Pensions – A disability pension is available at any age to an active member who becomes totally and permanently disabled as defined by the Primary Plan.
 The pension is calculated using a member’s years of credited service and the average annual earnings during the member’s highest 60 consecutive months of earnings consistent with a normal retirement pension.
 Generally, disability pensions continue until normal retirement.

 The AVC component of the Primary Plan permits members to make additional voluntary contributions on which the member earns the net investment return of the Primary Plan.